varocketry/guitar-mastery-hub/public/lessons/lesson_044_modal_interchange_borrowing.md

 ---

-## 📖 SECTION 1: WHAT IS MODAL INTERCHANGE?
+## ðŸ“– SECTION 1: WHAT IS MODAL INTERCHANGE?

 ### The Basic Concept